cerbero90/Workflow/README.md

 All workflows are stored within the `workflows.yml` file that makes it easier to read and update pipelines and their pipes even if, as you will see, there are also Artisan commands to automate these tasks.

-As you may have noticed, you only created a Notifier and no class to validate data.
+As you may have noticed, you only created Hash and Notify but nothing to validate data.
 Every workflow validates the input automatically by reading the validation rules and permissions from the generated requests e.g. `RegisterUserRequest`.

-But sometimes you may not have input to validate, in these cases you can avoid the creation of the Request class by using the `--unguard` flag:
+However sometimes you may not have input to validate, in these cases you can avoid the creation of the Request class by using the `--unguard` flag:

 ```
 php artisan workflow:create TakeItEasy --unguard